Glacier Valley Transit provides fare free public transportation within the in Girdwood Valley.

-GVT benefits everyone in the Girdwood community by:
+Glacier Valley Transit benefits everyone in the Girdwood community!

-- Providing an affordable and reliable travel choice that helps reduce traffic and increase economic activity.
+- We provide an affordable and reliable travel choice that helps reduce traffic and increase economic activity.

-- Enhancing the mobility of the entire community by delivering workers, residents and visitors to their destinations.
+- We enhance the mobility of Girdwood by delivering workers, residents and visitors to their destinations.

-- Contributing to the economic vitality of our community.
+- We contribute to the economic vitality of Girdwood.
 Studies show that for every dollar invested in local public transportation, nearly five dollars of economic benefits are returned to the community.